2024

 26/130=0.2 then 0.2 x 100= 20%

 In this case, the final turnover percentage for this company in 2016 was 20%.
-A turnover rate of 20% in a year is a high number for a normal company.
-Later in this article, you will find healthy turnover rate for your company.
+A turnover rate of 20% annually is high for an average company.
+Later in this article, you will find a healthy turnover rate for your company.

-Moreover, you can calculate the monthly and quarterly turnover rates by using the the respective formulas.
+Moreover, you can calculate the monthly and quarterly turnover rates using the respective formulas.

 How to Prevent Employee Turnover?